zephyrproject-rtos/zephyr/doc/reference/canbus/controller.rst

 Zephyr supports following CAN features:

-* Standard and Extended Identifers
+* Standard and Extended Identifiers
 * Filters with Masking
 * Loopback and Silent mode
 * Remote Request